redhat-cip/software-factory/docs/deploy.rst

-Then call the **fetch_roles.sh** script, a call of the script **build_roles.sh** is also needed in order to prepare the local FS directory where the bootstrap scripts will look for the images to used.
+Then call the **fetch_roles.sh** script, a call of the script **build_roles.sh** is also needed in order to prepare the local FS directory where the bootstrap scripts will look for the required images.

 .. code-block:: bash